mmpfeffer/blip/blip/README.md

 12. Variable Indirection

-   It is possible to define a variable containing the name of another variable or template whose expansion is desired.
-In the case of template expansion, a single indirection is supported.
-For variable expansion, indirection may be nested.
+   It is possible to define a variable containing the name of another variable or template to expand.
+Indirection may, itself, be nested, as shown below.

    Here is an example of indirection: